top of page

 Salmon and Rice

 Baked salmon with brown rice and steamed vegetables.
-Salmon provides healthy fats and protein, while rice offers complex carbs.
+Salmon provides healthy fats and protein, while the rice offers complex carbs.

 Egg Scramble